kubernetes/enhancements/keps/sig-network/6116-endpointselector/README.md

   projection writes.
 - **Mitigations:** Correct quota, admission, or RBAC policy that rejects the projection, then allow the controller's normal retry to create or update it.
-  Service-owned EndpointSlices continue to update directly from the Service while the projection is unavailable.
+  Service-owned EndpointSlices will continue to update directly from the Service while the projection is unavailable.
 - **Diagnostics:** Compare the Service with its projected EndpointSelector and inspect controller logs for the Service namespace and name.
-- **Testing:** Integration tests cover projection creation, updates, rejected writes, controller restart, and the absence of duplicate EndpointSlices.
+- **Testing:** Integration tests will cover projection creation, updates, rejected writes, controller restart, and the absence of duplicate EndpointSlices.

+#### Service-derived EndpointSelector projection name collision

+- **Detection:** The Service has a warning Event stating that its projection name is occupied, and the same-name EndpointSelector lacks a controller owner reference to that Service UID.
+- **Mitigations:** Rename or delete the user-managed EndpointSelector, then let the projection controller retry.
+Service-owned EndpointSlices will continue to update while the projection is unavailable.
+- **Diagnostics:** Inspect the EndpointSelector's controller owner reference and compare its namespace, name, and UID with the Service.
+- **Testing:** Integration tests will verify that the controller never modifies or deletes a same-name object without the matching Service owner reference.

 ###### What steps should be taken if SLOs are not being met to determine the problem?

-Full runbook required at Beta.
-In Alpha, check `kube-controller-manager` logs at verbosity level 4 or higher for `endpointslice-controller` sync errors, and verify the feature gate is enabled on both `kube-apiserver` and `kube-controller-manager`.
+Full runbook will be required at Beta.
+In Alpha, operators will check `kube-controller-manager` logs at verbosity level 4 or higher for `endpointslice-controller` sync errors, and verify the feature gate is enabled on both `kube-apiserver` and `kube-controller-manager`.